pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 * Manage existing internal notifications and custom messages via an API so that administrators can:
 	* Create and edit custom message templates in HTML and plain text
 	* Send notifications to individuals, spaces, organizations or all users
-* You can configure your own SMTP server in the runtime tile
+* You can configure your own SMTP server in the runtime tile.

 ## Autoscaling